tacobayle/ansiblePbAviAbsent/README.md

 - delete all the pools
 - delete all the se
 - delete all the segroup (except Default-Group)
-- delete the cloud name defined as avi_cloud.name
+- delete the cloud name defined as avi_cloud.name (ignore error for VMware as the cloud does not seem to delete)

 ## Run the playbook:
 ```